amirmohsen/wealth/README.md

 `yarn add wealth`

-## Documentation
+## API Reference
-See the [documentation](http://amirmohsen.github.io/wealth) for a complete API reference with examples.
+See the [API Reference](http://amirmohsen.github.io/wealth) for a better understanding of the available features.

 ## Immutability
 All `Money` and `Currency` instances are immutable and each of the operations return a new instance.